Winter Storm Elliot’s Impact on the North American Energy Market

-For a more detailed Live Power analysis of Elliot’s impact on NEISO, click here to download our white paper.
+For a more detailed Live Power analysis of Elliot’s impact on NEISO, download our white paper.

 SPP unexpectedly coasted through an all-time winter peak load while PJM’s CCGT fleet failed during an abnormally high holiday load.
 As we scrutinized ERCOT’s performance, online reserves were never severely depleted as solar played a large role in helping to maintain reliability.
 Meanwhile, day-ahead economics left gas out of the cold weather equation in NEISO and outages pushed them to capacity condition.

-Although the varying nature of Elliott and Uri makes a direct comparison between the two storms challenging, evaluating differences between the two reveals that renewable generation helped save the day in the SPP and ERCOT regions.
+Although the varying nature of Winter Storm Elliott vs. Winter Storm Uri makes a direct comparison between the two storms challenging, evaluating differences between the two reveals that renewable generation helped save the day in the SPP and ERCOT regions.

 How Yes Energy Can Help